 When can baby go in exersaucer?
-If your baby has reached a stage where he or she wants a lot of attention and wants to be held all the time, you may find yourself considering to put them in an exersaucer.
+If your baby has reached a stage where he or she wants a lot of attention and wants to be held all the time, you may find yourself considering putting them in an exersaucer.

 In this article, we shall talk about when you can put your baby in an exersaucer and the age and weight limit.